Wisconsin Department of Children and Families - Division of Early Care and Education

 If a Temporary Break Period (TBRK) crosses a renewal, an authorization assessment must be completed for the month following the end of the TBRK period and the authorized hours must be based on the assessment results.
 This would be considered their renewal authorization assessment (see 17.1.1) because the authorization assessment completed at the renewal may not have been reflective of their child care needs after they return to their approved activity.

 Example 1: Christy is in a TBRK period from August 1 – October 31.
 Her renewal is due on September 30.
 Christy completes her renewal on September 12 and states that her child will be attending the same child care provider for the same hours.
-The agency worker creates a new authorization to start on October 1 and end on October 31, the last day of Christy’s TBRK period.
-The agency worker writes the new authorization using the schedule from when Christy was last working, with the same travel time and same child care need as her previous authorization.
+The agency worker creates a new authorization to start on October 1 and end on October 31, the last day of Christy’s TBRK period because the renewal authorization assessment must be completed at that time.
+The agency worker writes the new authorization using the same number of hours as her previous authorization.
 The worker must complete an authorization assessment when Christy returns to work so that the authorization starting November 1 is based on the assessment results.

-When an Approved Activity Search Period (ACTS) ends during the 12-month eligibility period (not at renewal), an authorization assessment must be completed to collect the parent's new work schedule.
-The new authorization may be based on continuity of care unless the criteria for an assessment results authorization are met (see 17.1.1).
-When a TBRK period ends during the 12-month eligibility period (not at renewal), an authorization assessment is not needed unless the parent reports a change impacting the authorization (see 17.1).
+When an Activity Break Period ends period ends during the 12-month eligibility period (not at renewal), an authorization assessment is not needed unless the parent reports a change impacting the authorization (see 17.1).